 Our paper Channels of Risk Sharing in the Eurozone: What Can Banking and Capital Market Union Achieve? (with Egor Maslov, Iryna Stewen and Bent E. Sorensen) is now forthcoming in the IMF Economic Review.
 In the paper, we argue that the interplay of equity market and banking integration is of first-order importance for risk sharing in the EMU.
 While EMU created an integrated interbank market, “direct” banking integration (in terms of direct cross-border bank-to-real sector flows or cross-border banking-consolidation) and equity market integration remained limited.
 We find that direct banking integration is associated with more risk sharing, while interbank integration is not.
 Further, interbank integration proved to be highly procyclical, which contributed to the freeze in risk sharing after 2008.
 Based on this evidence, and a stylized DSGE model, we discuss implications for banking union.
 Our results show that real…Continue reading New paper in the IMF Economic Review

-Our paper ” Holes in the Dike: The Global Savings Glut, U.S. House Prices and the Long Shadow of Banking Deregulation” (with Iryna Stewen) has now been accepted for publication in the Journal of the European Economic Association.
+Our paper “ Holes in the Dike: The Global Savings Glut, U.S. House Prices and the Long Shadow of Banking Deregulation” (with Iryna Stewen) is now forthcoming in the Journal of the European Economic Association.
 In the paper, we argue that capital inflows into the U.S. greatly contributed to the housing boom in the years prior to the financial crisis.
 States that liberalized their banking markets earlier saw bigger run-ups in house prices (and larger busts).
-The reason for this was the treacherous assumption, that geographically diversified banks should be allowed higher leverage (as would be implied by Value-at-risk models of bank risk management).
+The reason for this was the treacherous assumption, that geographically diversified banks should be allowed higher leverage (as would be implied by value-at-risk (VaR) models of bank risk management).
 States that liberalized their banking markets earlier had a stronger presence of geographically diversified banks by the time the savings glut started to hit the U.S. from the mid-1990s onwards.
-As we show,…Continue reading New paper in JEEA
+As we show, using bank-level…Continue reading New paper in JEEA

 I firmly believe that using open source software is an important prerequisite for reproducible and accessible research.
 We cannot expect others (think e.g. students or researchers in developing countries) to buy super-expensive software to reproduce research.
 We should also make sure that the code we use, including the applications we run the code on, are free and transparent.
 Equally, I believe that we as academics have a special responsibility to teach our students to become free and independent digital citizens.
 That entails keeping a healthy distance to the closed eco-systems of commercial operating systems such as Windows or MacOS (not to speak of Android or iOS) which collect ever more data about everything we do on our computers and online.
 GNU/Linux operating systems are an open-source alternative where we can actually decide freely how much information about ourselves we share…Continue reading Installing Linux Mint (or Ubuntu) on a Dell Precision 5530